Mackenzie-High/autumn/specification/functions/8b5e3cc91c4d7c3b47eea2b2edebfdc8.md

 ## Formals

-Parameterrecordis the record to clear.
++ Parameter recordis the record to clear.

 ## Returns